GameServerManagers/LinuxGSM-Docs/game-servers/rust.md

 ## Rust Settings

-Below is a complete list of all Rust server settings.
+Below is an incomplete list of Rust server settings.

 {% hint style="info" %}
-A complete list can be gathered by typing `find .` into Rust Rcon
+A complete list can be gathered by typing `find .` into Rust Rcon or the ingame console
 {% endhint %}

 {% hint style="info" %}